lydell/eslump/README.md

   -v, --version         Show version

 When no arguments are provided, random JavaScript is printed to stdout.
-Otherwise, TEST_MODULE is executed until an error occurs, or you kill the program.
+Otherwise, TEST_FILE is executed until an error occurs, or you kill the program.
 When an error occurs, the error is printed to stdout and files are written to OUTPUT_DIR:

   - random.js contains the random JavaScript that caused the error.
   - random.backup.js is a backup of random.js.
-  - reproductionData.json contains additional data defined by TEST_MODULE
+  - reproductionData.json contains additional data defined by TEST_FILE
     needed to reproduce the error caused by random.js, if any.
-  - Other files, if any, are defined by TEST_MODULE.
+  - Other files, if any, are defined by TEST_FILE.

 OUTPUT_DIR is created as with `mkdir -p` if non-existent.

-The value of TEST_MODULE is passed directly to the `require` function.

-For information on how to write a TEST_MODULE, see: https://github.com/lydell/eslump#test-files
+For information on how to write a TEST_FILE, see: https://github.com/lydell/eslump#test-files

 Examples: